-The CASS module GenericProgInfo contains operations to access the analysis information computed by CASS.
+The module Analysis.ProgInfo (from package cass-analysis) contains operations to access the analysis information computed by CASS.
 For instance, the operation returns the information about a given qualified name in the analysis information, if it exists.
-As a simple example, consider the demand analysis which is implemented in the module Demandedness by the following operation:
+As a simple example, consider the demand analysis which is implemented in the module Analysis.Demandedness by the following operation: